Any company developing software for sale can be seriously hit by software piracy,

 2. Your package must be developed in a language that supports the Component Object Model (COM) or ActiveX interface.
 Some Examples: Java (some excellent 3rd party support tools, as well as Open Source library support), C++, C#, OO COBOL, PowerCOBOL, VB 6, VB.Net, Pascal, there are others...).
 This is because the RAV component used to interface to your package is COM compliant.
 (It is written in C#)

-3. A Relational Database Management System (RDBMS), running on the Web Server..
+3. A Relational Database Management System (RDBMS), accesible from the Web Server..
+Usually, it will be resident on the same server, but it doesn't HAVE to be...
 Our preferred RDBMS for RAV is SQL Server, but we can tailor your components to any RDBMS you require (Oracle, MySql, PostgreSQL, even MS Access...)

 It depends on the selling price of your package and the number of sales you made in the last 6 months.
 If you don't want to disclose your sales or you are maybe just starting up, we understand, but then we will assign a fixed price, based on you having no other business with us.
 If you DO have other business with us, we will discount the price of RAV to you.
 As a small business ourselves, PRIMA tries very hard to keep our products and services affordable and we can arrange terms to assist your cash flow, if you need that.
 We do not lease RAV to you; you must buy it outright.
 (This is because it is tailored specifically for you and we cannot "reuse" it...)- Is there a lot of maintenance involved?